 Some women feel that they could be objectified by their bodies within the construction industry, feel undermined from men and not be taken seriously.
 This can be displayed in the use of language on construction sites; demeaning names such as ‘good girl’, ‘sweetie’ and ‘honey’ can irritate women, as it confirms an unconscious sexist bias. .
 Slurs such as ‘diva, ‘hormonal’ or ‘drama queen’ can also be used to objectify women, and are specifically aimed at perpetuating female stereotypes.

-This manber of treatment towards women isn’t unique to the construction industry.
+This treatment towards women isn’t unique to the construction industry.
 However, the industry certainly has a particularly bad reputation – women in construction have said that they hear these sexist jabs 4 times a day on average.
 These slurs can make women feel inadequate and lesser to others, and influence other members of staff to treat them as such.

 Women are often perceived as the weaker sex, and this can influence men to call each other names referring them to being feminine or sensitive, strengthening men’s biases about women,.
 This can also have a negative effect on women who want to work in the construction industry, as the feeling of being undermined and seen as lesser to the men can affect their wellbeing during work.